-Dr. Mary Beth Walker has been appointed Provost and Vice President for Academic Affairs effective July 1, 2019 by President Dianne F. Harrison.
+Dr. Mary Beth Walker was appointed Provost and Vice President for Academic Affairs effective July 1, 2019 by President Dianne F. Harrison.

 Dr. Walker brings a wealth of experience implementing high-impact practices and helping to eliminate achievement gaps.
-Dr. Walker has the understanding and skill set to help us advance our student success initiatives and to collaborate with faculty, academic staff and campus leadership to prepare students to face the challenges of today and tomorrow.
+Dr. Walker has the understanding and skill set to advance CSUN student success initiatives and to collaborate with faculty, academic staff and campus leadership to prepare students to face the challenges of today and tomorrow.
 She is a champion of inclusive excellence, research and innovation.

-Provost Walker will serve as a member of the CSU Academic Council, the President's Cabinet at CSUN, the CSUN Foundation's Board of Directors.
+Provost Walker serves as a member of the CSU Academic Council, the President's Cabinet at CSUN, and the CSUN Foundation's Board of Directors.
 She also chairs the Provost's Council, the Academic Affairs Council, the Teacher Education Council, and the University Planning & Budget Group (UPBG).